 - 1. References are to be current from reputable medical sources and published within the last five years.
-The only exception is the use of historical material, and this must be cited correctly.
-"Classical References" should be reviewed with your instructor prior to use. - 2.
-The School of Nursing ascribes to the use of APA format in all written work to properly identify and credit resources used. - 3.
-The student is encouraged to utilize references found through the school library.
-If non-Beebe print sources are used, the student is required to submit a copy of the inside front cover of the print reference along with copies of the material used (i.e. chapter, section, or page).
-Additional reference documentation may be required based on written criteria. - 4.
+Use of any source not published within the last five years is not permitted unless prior written approval is received by the instructor. - 2.
+The student is encouraged to utilize references found in the school library and on Beebe intranet sources whenever possible. - 3.
 Only scholarly or professional Internet sites may be used.
 If a student has a question concerning use of a website, the student will need to obtain approval from the instructor.
-Any web site the student seeks approval for must be a verified site, peer reviewed, and current.
-All website resources must be submitted with the written assignment with cited information highlighted. - 5.
-The student is encouraged to seek guidance from the instructor or school librarian for any questions. - 6.
-Copies of all print reference information other than course textbooks must be submitted with cited information highlighted.
+Any web site the student seeks approval for must be a verified site, peer reviewed, and current. - 4.
+The School of Nursing ascribes to the use of APA format in all written work to properly identify and credit resources used. - 5.
+The student is encouraged to save electronic or hard copies of all internet references used to complete the assignment and is required to submit reference material in a timely manner if requested by the instructor. - 6.
+The student is encouraged to seek guidance from the instructor or school librarian for any questions.